Darknet Reddit makes search engine for Darknet Markets

 At the end of November, the administrator of the widely respected portal stated he didn’t trust the D. forum team anymore.
 As he wrote on the next message: “Many people around here are Law Enforcement (LE) targets.
 But it is highly unusual to continue trusting a known LE target after a prolonged, unplanned disappearance.
 One that triggered a previously-unannounced "deadman's switch", handing server control to a Paris that nobody knows or has sane reason to trust.
 Then at least three markets disappear, all at the end of the year: Cryptomarket Hunting Season.”
 Later discussion in TOR calmed down.
 Many crooks are still not sure of the D. forum team.
 The future will show on which side of "the Force” they are on.

 From a law enforcement point of view, D. forum should be target number 1 to intercept.
 At the moment, its role as main information hub is far more important for Darknet users than the role of any DNM, notably for low and mid experience users.
 Every DNM lifetime is limited and because of this business character every one of them will eventually make an exit scam or will be seized by law enforcement.
 Especially in the last year the rotation of DNM's increased.
-On the contrary to this background, D. forum looks more stable, reliable and secure.
+Contrary to this background, D. forum looks more stable, reliable and secure.
 Moreover, D. forum’s staff officially don’t sell any illicit goods, so they can be viewed as less attractive targets for any law enforcement.
 But they do sell advertisements to Darknet vendors and this can be the ground for a money laundering charge.
 In fact, a similar case occurred in deepdotweb.com case, where portal owners were charged with money laundering conspiracy for such advertisements.

 Rules for advertisements on D. forum.
 Payment only in Bitcoins.